GfellerLab/MixTCRviz/README.md

  - plot.title (default=TRUE): If TRUE, print the model name as title to the plots.

  - set.title (default=NULL): Set the title of the plots.
-If empty, model names in input1 are used as title.
+   If NULL, input1$model are used as titles.
+If not model column is provided in input1, model.default is used.

  - build.clones (default=F): If TRUE and if the data are provided in format with clone.id, reconstruct the actual clones in output